-Given the variety of home languages spoken by students residing in Los Angeles and the instructional philosophy of the Charter School, CWC 3 prepares teachers for a multi-lingual environment.
-ELs and LTELs will be supported through strong tier 1 instruction, utilizing a variety of instructional techniques to be used specifically with English Learners: Specially Designed Academic Instruction in English ("SDAIE") and Sheltered Instruction Observation Protocol ("SIOP") (described further below).
-In some cases, ELs and LTELs are provided supplementary intervention time to support their language acquisition.
-Classroom teachers are responsible for providing designated ELD instruction.
-In instances when EL students require additional support, EL students work with an additional adult (e.g., Teaching Associate, reading specialist, advisory lead, etc.) to receive support in ELA/ELD, grouped together by ELD level when appropriate.
+Given the variety of home languages spoken by students residing in Los Angeles and the instructional philosophy of the Charter School, CWC 4 will prepare teachers for a multi-lingual environment through rigorous professional development provided during all of the professional development structures available at the school.
+ELs and LTELs will be supported through strong tier 1 instruction and will utilize a variety of instructional techniques and research-based approaches to be used specifically with ELs: Specially Designed Academic Instruction in English ("SDAIE"), Project GLAD, and Sheltered Instruction Observation Protocol ("SIOP") (described further below).
+In some cases, ELs and LTELs will be provided supplementary intervention time to support their language acquisition.
+Classroom teachers will be responsible for providing designated ELD instruction at least several times per week, and CWC 4 will endeavor to align designated ELD instruction with the number of minutes of instruction recommended by the CDE.
+In instances when EL students require additional support and designated language development, EL students will work with an additional adult (e.g., teacher, Teaching Associate, advisory lead, etc.).
+Designated ELD instruction will occur for all ELs until they are identified as RFEP.
+These designated ELD lessons will focus on increasing students' proficiency in English, as measured by the CA ELD Standards and ELPAC.
+This designated ELD time will be protected during the regular school day when teachers use the CA ELD Standards as the focal standards in ways that build into, and from, content instruction to develop the critical English language skills, knowledge, and abilities needed for content learning in English.
+To accomplish this, EL students likely will be grouped together by ELD level for targeted instruction throughout the day.
+CWC 4 will convene an ELAC, as applicable.